 These are two elements that have a huge impact on the real estate budget.
 In Portugal, there is a huge variety of companies that sell construction items to the general public – from local stores to chains such as Leroy Merlin or BricoDêpot – with low shipping fees.
 This gives you a wide range of options and the opportunity to get the lowest prices on the market.
 However, if you want higher quality finishes such as custom-made marble kitchen counters and/or luxury wood flooring, you should understand how these options will impact your final budget.
 It’s essential to be conscious throughout the process and make the necessary adjustments in order to keep the budget realistic and avoid possible surprises.

 In the construction phase, it is expected that mishaps will inevitably occur.
 Nothing beats having an architect and a construction company to help resolve them.
 Adapting to contingencies requires flexibility, but sticking to a budget and knowing that having a signed, well-written contract will be enough to feel protected in case things go wrong.
+When working with Pearls of Portugal, you can let go of these worries.

 English • Portuguese • Spanish • German • Italian • French